miyohead/ciconia-pt-br/README.md

 Para instalar a versão mais atual do patch, vá até a página [Releases](https://github.com/JesterThirty4/ciconia-pt-br/releases) e baixe o .rar mais recente.
 Instruções de instalação estão contidas no README dentro do .rar

-To install, download the latest release on the[Releases](https://github.com/JesterThirty4/ciconia-pt-br/releases) page.
+To install, download the latest release on the [Releases](https://github.com/JesterThirty4/ciconia-pt-br/releases) page.
 More instructions on how to install are inside Ciconia PT_BR.rar

 # Estrutura do Repositório
 ## Repository structure